Santiago Sosa: International career

-Sosa, whilst with River Plate, represented the Argentina U20 team; including in training sessions with the seniors.
+Born and raised in Argentina, Sosa is of Croatian descent and holds dual citizenship.
+Whilst with River Plate, represented the Argentina U20 team; including in training sessions with the seniors.
 Sosa was selected for the 2019 South American U-20 Championship.
 He also made the squad for the 2019 FIFA U-20 World Cup in Poland, where he made four appearances in the tournament.